Battle of Shimbra Kure

 The Battle of Shimbra Kure was fought on 9 March 1529 between the forces of Adal led by Imam Ahmad ibn Ibrahim al-Ghazi, and the Abyssinian army, under Dawit II (Lebna Dengel).
 It was the first major battle of the Ethiopian–Adal War.

 Arab Faqīh states numerous Somalis on the left flank fled while the Abyssinians pursued killing a large number of their men, but the Harla on the right flank held their ground.
 According to Merid Wolde Aregay, the Harari cavalry or the Malassay in the center with support from the Arab mounted troops shifted the momentum in favor of the Adalites.
 The army of Imam Ahmad prevailed, and were in control of the field at the end of the battle.
 Abyssinians suffered heavy casualties.

 Despite this success, and despite his desire to capture and hold the Emperor's palace at Badeqe, Imam Ahmad, in part also to appease his restive men, withdrew from the highlands and did not return to directly engage the Ethiopian army for two years.
 Enrico Cerulli asserts that following the battle, the Harari troops refused to carry out Imam Ahmad's orders to subjugate Abyssinia, stating that doing so would defy the tradition of their ancestors.
 According to Cerulli, the Harari aristocracy dreaded the potential consequences of the Muslim base relocating to Abyssinia.

 Battle

 According to Arab Faqīh, a Muslim Convert who was formerly a Christian rearguard commander during the battle, by the name of Haibi reported that Lebna Dengel had 16,000 cavalry with 200,000 foot soldiers.
+Ethiopian accounts, by contrast, gave much lower figures, putting the invading force at 300 horse and very few foot, and their own army at over 3,000 horse and an "innumerable" number of foot-soldiers.